aws-samples/sagemaker-ground-truth-label-training-data/README.md

 ![Create a bucket](images/2_2.png)

-3. Give the bucket a unique name.
+3. Give the bucket a unique name and ensure that it is in the same region where the Ground Truth was created.

 ![Assign a unique name to the bucket](images/2_3.png)